1. What is the purpose of classification?

 - An appeal must be received in DHRM Administration by 5:00 p.m. of the 10th working day following receipt of the written notification of the classification decision;

-- The appeal shall be made by completing the Department of Human Resource Management (DHRM) Position Classification Grievance Form;
+- The appeal shall be made by completing the Division of Human Resource Management (DHRM) Position Classification Grievance Form;

 - The form must be filed with DHRM consistent with the above time frames;